-Not Texas A&M students: I have no influence on the graduate admissions process, for which information can be found here.
+Not Pitt students: I have no influence on the graduate admissions process, for which information can be found here.
 Feel free to reach out, but I may not be helpful at this stage.

-Texas A&M students: If you are interested in an undergraduate or graduate research project under my supervision, please reach out by email or in person.
+Pitt students: If you are interested in an undergraduate or graduate research project under my supervision, please reach out by email or in person (contact info at the bottom of the page).
 It is helpful if you include a brief description of your background and interests in your initial message.
 If you have a particular topic in mind (graph-based algorithms or deep neural networks, or a specific data set that you find interesting etc.), please bring that up as well.

 In general: Machine learning (ML) is a tool kit for solving problems involving big data, oft referred to as Artificial Intelligence (AI).
 While promising, these new technologies are affected by serious problems before they are ready for deployment - much as technologies have been historically.
 My interest is more in the underlying processes of machine learning than in enhancing the performance of AI on a specific problem.